 - 2.1 The primary data was collected using postal questionnaires.
 The same questionnaire was distributed across the whole of Dorset to ensure the results produced are comparable.
 A copy of the questionnaire is provided in Appendix A5.
-The sample for the survey was drawn, at random, from the Council Tax Register covering all areas and tenures groups in the Borough. - 2.2 In total 1,435 postal questionnaires were returned.
+The sample for the survey was drawn, at random, from the Council Tax Register covering all areas and tenures groups in the Borough. - 2.2 In total 1,942 postal questionnaires were returned.
 The number of responses provides sufficient data to allow complete, accurate and detailed analysis of needs across the Borough and down to ward level.
-The sample size of 1,435 gives a maximum margin of error Borough-wide of 2.5% at the 95% confidence interval. - 2.3 Although the response represents only a small percentage of the total household population, this does not undermine the validity of the survey as paragraph 18 of Strategic Housing Market Assessment Practice Guidance Annex C states:
+The sample size of 1,942 gives a maximum margin of error Borough-wide of 2.2% at the 95% confidence interval. - 2.3 Although the response represents only a small percentage of the total household population, this does not undermine the validity of the survey as paragraph 18 of Strategic Housing Market Assessment Practice Guidance Annex C states:

-A common misconception when sampling is that it should be based on a certain percentage of the population being studied.
+"A common misconception when sampling is that it should be based on a certain percentage of the population being studied.
 In fact, it is the total number of cases sampled which is important.
-As the number of cases increase, the results become more reliable but at a decreasing rate...Approximately 1500 responses should allow a reasonable level of analysis for a local authority area.
+As the number of cases increase, the results become more reliable but at a decreasing rate...Approximately 1500 responses should allow a reasonable level of analysis for a local authority area."

-2.4 Prior to analysis, data must be weighted in order to take account of any measurable bias.
+- 2.4 As the survey achieved a response well in excess of the level recommended by the Guidance, it can be considered a robust data source. - 2.5 Prior to analysis, data must be weighted in order to take account of any measurable bias.
 The procedure for doing this to the main dataset is presented in the following section.